Damian Wayne: Robin (2021)

-After Damian left the Teen Titans, they, along with members of the Bat family and Superboy, tried to find him, but Damian was able to evade their efforts.
+After Damian leaves the Teen Titans, they, along with members of the Bat-family and Superboy, try to find him, but Damian is able to evade their efforts.
 While helping the Teen Titans battle the super criminals Mammoth and Shimmer, Superboy discovers a note from Damian to him.
 It is not directly revealed what was in the note, but it makes Superboy realize that wherever Damian is, they won't find him.
-Damian also leaves a note for the Teen Titans, which contains a set of coordinates leading them into a meeting with Nightwing.
+Damian also leaves a note for the Teen Titans which contains a set of coordinates leading them into a meeting with Nightwing.
 Nightwing explains that Damian encouraged him to have the remaining members of the Titans and Teen Titans work together in spite of the Justice League's disapproval.
 This leads to a new version of the Titans forming, consisting of Nightwing, Cyborg, Raven, Starfire, Beast Boy, Troia, Crush, Roundhouse, Red Arrow, and Kid Flash.

-After having his own dedicated story arc in 2021, entitled "Demon or Detective", Damian starred in the ongoing "Robin" series written by Joshua Williamson and centered around Damian going on a solo journey to discover the mysterious League of Lazarus through competing in the Lazarus tournament with Ravager, Connor Hawke and Flatline, an apprentice of one of his father's enemies who he develps a romantic relationship with.
-During the tournament, he discovers that the host of the tournament is his paternal great grandmother, Ruh al Ghul, who was imprisoned on this island by her son, Ra's al Ghul.
-At the conclusion of the first arc, both Damian's mother and grandfather arrive to aid him in defeating Ruh and in the aftermath of this arc, he returns to live with them in their palace up until the events of "Shadow War."
+After having his own dedicated story arc in 2021, entitled "Demon or Detective", Damian starred in the ongoing "Robin" series written by Joshua Williamson which centered around Damian going on a solo journey to discover the mysterious League of Lazarus through competing in the Lazarus tournament with Ravager, Connor Hawke, and Flatline, an apprentice of one of his father's enemies with whom he develops a romantic relationship.
+During the tournament, he discovers that the host of the tournament is his maternal great-grandmother, Ruh al Ghul, who was imprisoned on this island by her son, Ra's al Ghul.
+At the conclusion of the first arc, both Damian's mother and grandfather arrive to aid him in defeating Ruh and, in the aftermath of this arc, he returns to live with them in their palace up until the events of "Shadow War."